samirtahir91/secret-sync-operator/README.md

     - Modifications are made to the `SecretSync` object (removing a secret from the list will force a delete of the secret in the destination namespace and vice versa)
 - It will skip a secret syncing if the data has not changed from the source secret

-> :warning: **Do not have duplicate secrets for `SecretSync` objects created in the same namespace**: It is recommended to have a single `SecretSync` object per namespace.
-The controller will **not** check for this and can cause undesired behaviour if multiple `SecretSync` objects are attempting to sync the same secrets in the same namespace.

 ## Example SecretSync object
 ```
 kubectl apply -f - <<EOF